View Insights

 Top Countries (Premium only)

 If geolocation tracking is enabled in your LinkCentral settings, this section displays the top countries your visitors are from.
-The chart shows up to seven countries based on click volume.
+The chart shows the most popular countries based on click volume.
 If a visitor’s location can’t be determined, it’s labeled as “Unknown.”

 User agents (Premium only)